 Welcome to Palestine - Home of the Dogwood Trails

-The City of Palestine (pronounced PAHL-uh-steen) provides comfort and affordability with the benefits of modern convenience for businesses, residents and visitors.
-We are a family-oriented town that provides an elevated quality of life with limitless opportunity for business growth and development.
+The City of Palestine (pronounced PAHL-uh-steen) provides comfort and affordability with the benefits of modern convenience for businesses, residents, and visitors.
+We are a family-oriented town that provides an elevated quality of life with limitless opportunities for business growth and development.

 Daniel Parker, an early settler to east Texas, named Palestine after the Parkers' former home of Palestine, Illinois.
 In 1846, the Texas legislature created Palestine, located in the center of the county, to serve as the Anderson County seat.

-Palestine now ships by highway as well as by rail.
-In the early 1980's, Walmart saw the advantage of Palestine's central location and built their first distribution center outside of their home state of Arkansas.
+Palestine now ships by the highway as well as by rail.
+In the early 1980s, Walmart saw the advantage of Palestine's central location and built its first distribution center outside of its home state of Arkansas.
 That distribution center still operates today as one of only seven Fashion Distribution Centers in the U.S. The successful operations of that center led Walmart to build a second distribution center in Palestine in 1994.
 It is one of only 43 Regional Distribution Centers across the United States and ships and receives $2 billion in merchandise annually.
-Palestine is also the home to wholesale beverage distributors, aerospace parts distributors, and a wholesale gift ware company.
+Palestine is also the home to wholesale beverage distributors, aerospace parts distributors, and a wholesale giftware company.
 Palestine has existing structures available, as well as space to build and develop new facilities.

 The historic Texas State Railroad offers both steam and diesel excursions that travel between Palestine and the nearby town of Rusk.
 Special events throughout the year include The Polar ExpressTM, Spring Excursions, and the specialty food and wine trains.